MA, USA

 Worcester, Massachusetts: The Beating Heart of Revolution

 Long before the first musket was fired at Lexington, long before the Declaration of Independence was debated in Philadelphia, the people of Worcester, Massachusetts were already dismantling British authority with a methodical determination that would have stunned the Crown had it been paying closer enough attention.
 Worcester was not a coastal city with a bustling harbor or a seat of colonial government.
-It was an inland town of farmers, blacksmiths, and tavern keepers, situated roughly forty miles west of Boston.
-And yet, between 1772 and 1776, this unassuming community in the heart of Massachusetts became one of the most consequential staging grounds for American independence — a place where revolutionary ideas were forged into revolutionary action with remarkable speed and clarity of purpose.
+It was an inland town of farmers, blacksmiths, and tavern keepers, situated roughly forty miles west of Boston, with a population of roughly 1,900 — about one-tenth the size of Boston.
+And yet, between 1773 and 1776, this unassuming community in the heart of Massachusetts became one of the most consequential staging grounds for American independence — a place where revolutionary ideas were forged into revolutionary action with remarkable speed and clarity of purpose.

-The following year, in 1773, Worcester established its own Committee of Correspondence, joining the network of inter-colonial communication that Samuel Adams and others had been building from Boston.
+The story of Worcester's organized resistance begins not with an act of violence but with an act of political organizing.
+In 1773, Worcester established its own Committee of Correspondence, joining the network of inter-colonial communication that Samuel Adams and others had been building from Boston.
 This was more than a bureaucratic formality.
 The committees served as the nervous system of the revolutionary movement, transmitting intelligence, coordinating responses, and ensuring that isolated acts of defiance became part of a unified resistance.
 Worcester's committee placed the town squarely within this information network, allowing its citizens to respond rapidly to developments across Massachusetts and beyond.
-The committee also deepened the leadership roles of men like Bigelow and Samuel Curtis, a tavern keeper whose establishment served as a critical gathering point for patriot organizers.
+The committee also deepened the leadership roles of men like Timothy Bigelow, a blacksmith by trade whose physical strength was matched by his rhetorical power and organizational skill, and Samuel Curtis, a tavern keeper whose establishment served as a critical gathering point for patriot organizers.
 Curtis's tavern was the kind of place where news was shared, plans were hatched, and loyalties were tested — an institution as vital to the revolution in its own way as any assembly hall.